trilinos/Trilinos/cmake/tribits/doc/TribitsBuildQuickRefBody.rst

   -D <Project>_ENABLE_Fortran:BOOL=OFF

-The user cache variable <Project>_ENABLE_Fortran is used as a trigger in the
-<Project> CMake build system to enable Fortran support or not.

 NOTE: The fortran compiler will be disabled automatically by default on systems like MS Windows.

-NOTE: Macs do not come with a compatible Fortran compiler by default so you must turn off Fortran if you don't have a compatible Fortran compiler.
+NOTE: Most Apple Macs do not come with a compatible Fortran compiler by default so you must turn off Fortran if you don't have a compatible Fortran compiler.

 Enabling runtime debug checking